ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 Leo Manifest change.
 However it is possible to implement it in a backward-compatible way.

-It also introduces the danger of having recursive dependencies, this problem is addressed in the Design section above.
+It also introduces the danger of having recursive dependencies, but this problem is addressed in the Design section above.

 ## Effect on Ecosystem

-Proposed improvement provides safety inside Leo programs and should not affect ecosystem except for the tools which use Leo directly (such as Aleo Studio).
+The proposed improvement provides safety inside Leo programs and should not affect the ecosystem except for the tools which use Leo directly (such as Aleo Studio).

 It is possible that some of the proposed features will open new features on Aleo PM.

 ## Alternatives

 Another approach to the stated cases is to keep everything as we have now but change the way programs are imported and stored and make names unique.
-Also, current implementation provides some guarantees on import stablitity and consistency.
+Also, the current implementation provides some guarantees on import stablitity and consistency.